Afnan-Sultan/afnan-sultan.github.io/_posts/2025-08-01-evaluation-1.md

 After explaining the difference between expected and typical values, I will use **“typical error”** to refer to the **most probable** error a model will produce.

-P.S.: In our imaginary case, where predictions are intentionally made to follow a **normal distribution**, the typical error (mode) and the expected error (µ) are the same.
+P.S.: In our imaginary case, where errors are intentionally made to follow a **normal distribution**, the typical error (mode) and the expected error (µ) are the same.

-So, after testing your model *enough* times on new molecules and identifying the typical value (Figure 3), the transparent language to use would be:
+So, after testing our model *enough* times on new molecules and identifying the typical value (Figure 3), the transparent language to use would be:

 > *“My model’s typical error is `x` Molar after being tested on `n` new molecules.”*